Colquhoun tartan, German WW2 bunker at the North Sea

 Picking up something or leaning forward

 Never bend over in a kilt.
-You have dropped something which you'll pick up, or you are going to tie your shoelaces, OR you are about to take a product from the lowest shelf in the super market, ALWAYS bend your knees.
+You have dropped something which you'll pick up, or you are going to tie your shoelaces, OR you are about to take a product from the lowest shelf in the supermarket, ALWAYS bend your knees.
 Never ever just bend over!

 Never lean forward in a kilt You have seen something interesting down under you, like when standing on a bridge, or you are looking down on the street from a tower.
 Whatever it is, never lean forward when in a kilt.